List Of Traffic Rules Violations And Fines In India 2024

 -

-Parked in a no-parking zone or on the wrong-side of the road.
+Car parked in a prohibited area (no-parking zone) or on the wrong-side of the road.

 -